Forex.com

-Forex.com is a global provider of foreign exchange (FX) and contracts for difference (CFD) trading services.
-It operates as a brand of GAIN Capital Holdings, a subsidiary of the publicly traded StoneX Group Inc. (NASDAQ: SNEX).
-The company offers leveraged trading products across various markets including currencies, commodities, indices, and cryptocurrencies.
+Forex.com is a foreign exchange (FX) and contracts for difference (CFD) trading brand owned by StoneX Group.
+In the United States, it is operated by GAIN Capital Group LLC, a wholly owned subsidiary of StoneX Group Inc..
+The brand offers leveraged trading in currencies, commodities, indices, and cryptocurrencies.

 History

 GAIN Capital was founded in 1999 by Mark Galant and launched the Forex.com brand in 2004 for retail trading clients.

-In 2008, Gain Capital acquired a UK FSA-regulated broker, rebranding it as Forex.com UK and launching operations across the UK and continental Europe in May 2009.
-By then, monthly trading volume had already neared $200 billion.
-In 2009, the broker entered the Japanese market by acquiring Fortune Capital, and in 2010 opened a Hong Kong office and partnered with Polaris Securities.
-By the early 2010s, Forex.com operated across North America, Europe, and Asia-Pacific.
+In 2008, Gain Capital acquired a UK FSA-regulated broker, rebranded it as Forex.com UK, and launched operations across the UK and continental Europe in May 2009.
+By then, monthly trading volume was close to $200 billion.
+In September 2009, the broker launched Forex.com in Japan through Fortune Capital, in which GAIN Capital held a controlling interest, and in 2010 opened a Hong Kong office and partnered with Polaris Securities.
+By the early 2010s, Forex.com operated in North America, Europe, and Asia-Pacific.

 Forex.com purchased dbFX from Deutsche Bank in 2011, adding 1,650 clients and $55 million in assets.
-In 2013, it acquired Sydney-based Global Futures, bringing combined client assets to over $650 million.
+In 2013, it acquired Sydney-based Global Futures & Forex (GFT), bringing combined client assets above $650 million.
 In 2014, its Japanese division took over the client base of Planex Trade FX.

+GAIN Capital agreed to acquire UK-based broker City Index in October 2014, and completed the acquisition on 1 April 2015.

 In January 2015, in the aftermath of the Swiss franc cap removal, Gain Capital announced that it would reset all accounts with negative balances.
-Two years later, the company absorbed more than 47,000 U.S. retail accounts from FXCM, adding $142 million in client assets following FXCM’s regulatory settlement with the CFTC.
+Two years later, the company took over more than 47,000 U.S. retail accounts from FXCM, adding $142 million in client assets after FXCM's regulatory settlement with the CFTC.

-Forex.com entered the cryptocurrency market in 2018, launching trading in Ethereum, Litecoin, Ripple, and Bitcoin Cash for clients in the UK, Europe, Australia, and Singapore.
-In 2020, the company was acquired by StoneX Group for $236 million, becoming part of a publicly traded financial services conglomerate.
+Forex.com expanded its cryptocurrency CFD offering in 2018 by adding Ethereum, Litecoin, XRP, and Bitcoin Cash for clients in the UK, Europe, Australia, and Singapore.
+In 2020, GAIN Capital was acquired by StoneX Group for $236 million, bringing Forex.com into the publicly traded financial services group.

-In 2021, it obtained a license in the Cayman Islands and entered Latin America.
-In 2022, it broadened its Canadian offering to more than 2,500 CFD markets. and launched automated trading features for U.S. clients in partnership with Capitalise.ai.
-As of 2024, the company reported the highest volume of client deposits in the U.S. market, totaling $209.4 million.
+In 2021, Forex.com entered Latin America, offering services there under its Cayman Islands license.
+In 2022, it broadened its Canadian offering to more than 2,500 CFD markets.
+It also launched automated trading features for U.S. clients in partnership with Capitalise.ai.
 In May 2025, Forex.com launched operations in Singapore.

+In May 2025, Forex.com expanded its partnership with Capitalise.ai to offer automated trading tools to clients in the European Union and the United Kingdom.

+In September 2025, Forex.com introduced 24/7 trading in cryptocurrency CFDs.

+In late 2025, StoneX launched Forex.com in Australia, where the brand operates through StoneX Financial Pty Ltd.

+In August 2026, Forex.com launched overnight trading in CFDs and knock-out options referencing 25 Japanese equities, with selected instruments available until 5:00 a.m.
+JST.